• Skip to primary navigation

 A set of pumpkin carving tools, 3 carved pumpkins, and How to Carve a Halloween Pumpkin Like a Pro in orange text.

-Note: This post has grown in scope over the years - so keep scrolling for details on carving and shaving both fresh and foam pumpkins!
+Note: This easy pumpkin carving post has grown in scope over the years - so keep scrolling for details on carving and shaving both fresh and foam pumpkins!

-Halloween is such a fun time, and my husband and I look forward to it all year.
+Halloween is such a fun time of year, and my husband and I look forward to it all year.

 When I first posted this - 9 years ago! - I mentioned the fact that our big yearly Halloween tradition involved driving to Chicago for a weekend convention.

-Being away for the weekend tended to preclude us from things like bothering to decorate our house.
+Being away for the weekend tended to preclude us from things like bothering to decorate our house and carving pumpkins.

-Not a big deal on its own, I just mentioned it because it definitely hampered any potential I may - or may not! - have had at pumpkin carving!
-I may (or may not!) have at pumpkin carving - or even just Halloween crafting in general - is largely un-realized!
+Not a big deal on its own, I just mentioned it because it definitely hampered any potential I may (or may not!) have at pumpkin carving - or even just Halloween crafting in general!

-So, I enlisted the help of Alex Wer, "The Pumpkin Geek", asking him to write a guest post for me.
+So, I enlisted the help of Alex Wer, "The Pumpkin Geek", asking him to write a guest post with pumpkin carving tips for me.

 That year alone, he’d been written up in international news, online newspapers, blogs, he appeared on “Good Morning America”, and “The Doctors”, and had shipped his work to 9 different countries!.